-Three achievement levels-Basic, Proficient, and Advanced-have been defined for each grade level by the National Assessment Governing Board.
+Three achievement levels-Basic, Proficient, and Advanced have been defined for each grade level by the National Assessment Governing Board.
 Basic denotes partial mastery of the knowledge and thinking skills, but performance that is fundamental for adequate work in grades 4, 8, and 12.
 Proficient represents solid academic performance and competency over challenging subject matter.
-If a majority of students performed at the Proficient level on this assessment, the consensus committees believe they would have learned enough geography to be competent students and productive citizens.
+If a majority of students performed at the Proficient level on this assessment, the framework committees believe they would have learned enough geography to be competent students and productive citizens.
 Advanced performance on this assessment represents performance that is equal to that expected of top students in other industrialized nations-the ability to think critically about geographic issues and be able to integrate knowledge and skills into problem-solving situations.

-As advanced performance criteria are defined by the consensus committees as world class for the first time in NAEP's history, item writers will avail themselves of appropriate materials to equalize expectations of U.S. students with advanced students elsewhere.
+As Advanced performance criteria are defined by the framework committees as world class, item writers will avail themselves of appropriate materials to equalize expectations of U.S. students with advanced students elsewhere.
 This concern for world-class achievement reflects the geography community's belief that geography must be as rigorously taught in the United States as it is in other nations that depend upon their citizens' knowledge of the world to compete in world economic markets, understand other cultures, and ensure environmental quality.